DazielNguyen/aws-fcj-report/content/2-Proposal/_index.md

 - **Intuitive financial management:** Users can view spending charts, monthly reports, and receive savings suggestions based on consumer behavior.
 - **Minimal user experience:** Friendly web interface, modern design, optimized for mobile devices and suitable for people new to financial management.
 - **Stable, scalable system:** Microservices architecture makes it easy to add new features such as spending reminders, AI predictive analysis, or expand to a mobile app.
-- **Low operating costs:** Take advantage of Free Tier AWS and the serverless model to maintain the system at an average cost of < 50 USD/month.
 - **Improving development team skills:** Project members have practical access to DevOps processes, CI/CD implementation, and cloud-based application optimization.

 ### 9. Project limitations